ArtDeSun/Professional_Viber_Web_App/README.md

 ## Prioritized features

-The main purpose of this project is to develop, manage, and expand the online presence of Steven's music content business.
+The main purpose of this project is to develop, manage, and expand the online presence of Steven's music business.

 Personalization, customization, and ease of access are paramount to the design philosophy of the individual content creator who also takes on the responsibility of the webmaster.